MewMewPewPew/cart253/topics/variation-jam/process/planning.md

                 The Moon = ? anxious, because you only see one side of the moon, gain the power to see 1 card?

     *number represent where they are situated in the major arcana

+        If matched (in cardShuffle.outcome:)
+                sun - sunWin
+                        Win: happy img (with text "you win"), flips all cards up + restart button ? death - deathCycle
+                        fake restart: flips all cards down (ex: setT = 0)? magician - magicianMagic
+                        fun: add 4 images (wand,coin/pentacle, sword, cup) + sparkles(gif)?
+                fortune - fortuneLuck
+                        Ending: random,floor 1/2 to either win or lose (ideally with a spinning wheel visual) lovers -loversHeart
+                        fun: add 1 image of a heart (or gif of heart pumping) ? tower - towerGameOver
+                        Lose: sad img (with text "you lost"), flips all card down + restart button ? hermit - hermitAdvice
+                        prophecy: gives the most important rule of the game * no real instruction needed then :3 chariot - chariotMove
+                        move: make the cards gain += y speed ?

      ## music variation